 Samantha is currently self-employed, with annual profits of £80,000.
-For 2024/25, her total tax and national insurance contributions (NICs) will be £22,289.
-If she had instead run the business as a limited company withdrawing £8.000 as director's remuneration, with the remaining profits taken as dividends - the tax cost would have been around £1,150 higher at £23,445.
+For 2025/26, her total tax and NICs will be £22,289.
+If she had instead run the business as a limited company - withdrawing £8,000 as director's remuneration, with the remaining profits taken as dividends - the tax cost would have been nearly £1,400 higher at £23,664.
 On top of this additional cost, Samantha would lose the simplicity and cost savings of operating as a sole trader.